 Using inadequate sunblock is the biggest mistake we make; most people use only 25 – 50 per cent of the recommended amount.
 This is how you need to use sunscreen for maximum benefits:

 - To ensure that you get the full SPF of a sunscreen, apply a good palm full or about two or three tablespoons per application to all your exposed parts [and not just your face].
 Only then will you get adequate protection.

 - If you wear makeup, apply the sunscreen before applying it.
 In fact, you can even choose one of the numerous SPF foundations available.
-But if you're prone to breaking out, choose a sunscreen, which is non-comedogenic [something that
+But if you’re prone to breaking out, choose a non-comedogenic sunscreen [something that

 does produce not aggravate acne] as it will not block the pores.

 - Apply sunscreen liberally and evenly about half an hour before you venture out.
 This allows the ingredients to fully bind to the skin.
 Pay particular attention to the back of your neck, ears, and the areas of the scalp with thin hair.

 - Perspiration, exercise, swimming and towel-drying removes sun creams from the skin, so reapply every few hours.
 Even water-resistant sunscreens should be reapplied every two or three hours after taking part in water-related activities.